edkashinsky/reaper-reableton-scripts/README.md

 #### ek_Set volume for selected tracks

 Script shows window with input to set volume

+#### Toggle exclusive arm for selected tracks

+It just toggles exclusive arm for selected tracks

 #### ek_Toggle mute and offline FX for selected tracks